Digital X-Rays & Dental Hygiene

-Our Fort Collins dentists are trained to find periodontal disease, which is a condition that can often be silent and not appear until the advanced stages of the disease.
+The dentists at Shores Family Dentistry are trained to find periodontal disease, which is a condition that can often be silent and not appear until the advanced stages of the disease.
 There are warning signs of this dental disease starting with persistent swelling, red or bleeding gums, tooth sensitivity, and bad breath.
 Millions of people do not know they have this serious infection and if not treated can lead to the loss of one or more teeth.
 Swollen and bleeding gums are the early signs that your gums are infected with bacteria.
 If no approach to treatment is taken the infection can spread, destroying structures that support your teeth in the jawbone.
 Your teeth eventually become so loose they may have to be extracted.
+Contact us today and schedule your appointment to avoid serious complications resulting from periodontal disease.

-The root perio means ‘around’ and dontal refers to ‘teeth’, meaning periodontal disease is an infection involving structures around the teeth, rather than the teeth themselves.
+The root “perio” means around and “dontal “ refers to teeth, meaning periodontal disease is an infection involving structures around the teeth, rather than the teeth themselves.
 The earliest stages of periodontal disease are known as gingivitis.
-This affects the mainly the gums, but more severe forms of periodontal disease affect all tissues, including gums, periodontal ligaments, and bone.
+This mainly affects the gums, but more severe forms of periodontal disease affect all tissues, including gums, periodontal ligaments, and bone.
 Research is still ongoing concerning how gum disease can affect your overall health.
-Studies have suggested possible connections to atherosclerosis and heart disease, stroke, premature births, diabetes and respiratory disease.
+Studies have suggested possible connections to atherosclerosis and heart disease, stroke, premature births, diabetes, and respiratory disease.
 The Fort Collins dentists at Shore’s stay up to date with new information regarding gum disease in order to provide our patients with the best care.